Skip to main content

 2. Daffodil

-However, they can be found in shades of orange and pink too.
+Traditionally daffodil flowers are yellow or white in colour, though they can also be found in shades of orange and pink.

 They have a familiar trumpet-shaped centre surrounded by petals.

-We adore them so much you’ll find them in our “colours of spring bouquet”.
+We adore them so much you’ll find them in our “Colours of Spring” bouquet.

 What does the Daffodil symbolise?